- Party Principles

 - To provide reliable and free school transport for children in rural areas.

 You said:Sort out our road and parking problems, and make public transport better.

 Our roads are not fit for purpose and they should be repaired quickly when needed and maintained to a high standard.
-We will insist that Essex Highways maintains our roads to a high standard and deals with existing traffic problems, rather than continuing to ignore them.
+We will insist that the responsible authorities, Essex County Council and National Highways, maintain our roads to a high standard and deal with existing traffic problems, rather than continuing to ignore them.

-Our trains and buses are unreliable, too infrequent and don’t serve our rural areas properly, leaving many residents without access to any public transport.
-We will work with transport companies to develop a strategic plan for the transport infrastructure of Uttlesford to significantly improve the reliability, accessibility and frequency of local rail and bus services.
+Our trains and buses are also unreliable, too infrequent, and don’t serve our rural areas properly, leaving many residents without access to any public transport.
+We will work with transport companies to improve the reliability, accessibility and frequency of local rail and bus services.

 We will look for innovative ways of moderating access by heavy goods vehicles to towns and villages especially during peak hours, and push for 20mph zones in residential areas and near schools and public places.